daggergad7/mako/doc/masstree-rustycpp-migration-plan.md

 - [ ] Publish a Masstree safety guide covering handles, RCU, and `@unsafe` conventions.
 - [ ] Record justifications for each remaining `@unsafe` block both inline and in docs.
 - [ ] Share weekly progress notes with silo/distributed owners; flag interface changes early.
+- [ ] Provide a quick-reference matrix (based on the RustyCpp README) mapping Masstree modules to required annotations and preferred Rusty safe types.

 ---